Bear Deluxe Magazine

 About The Publication:

 “The Bear Deluxe Magazine is a semiannual publication looking at place-based themes through a magazine format of journalism, creative nonfiction, essays, interviews, poetry, fiction and reviews.”
 Welcomes new writers.
 50% freelance.
 Circ.
 44K.
 Biannually.
 Pays on publication.
 Publishes ms within three months of acceptance.
-Buys one-time rights.
+Buys first rights and online rights for one year.
 Accepts some reprints.
 Responds within three months.
 Sample copy available by mail for $5.
 Subscription $10, $16 Canada, $20 other.
-Guidelines available by mail.
+Guidelines online at https://orlo.org/participate.

 Current Needs:

-CURRENT NEEDS: “Well-researched journalism and creative nonfiction.
+“Well-researched journalism and creative nonfiction.
 Pay rate is determined according to length and research involved.
 Generally around $0.15/word.
 Or $75-$400 for fiction and nonfiction. $40 per poem.”
 Submit query by mail.

 Pay rate is determined according to length and research involved.
 Generally around $0.15/word.
 Or $75-$400 for fiction and nonfiction. $40 per poem.”
-Submit query by mail.

 Photos/Art: